brianc725/Bruinstrooms/README.md

 - Load image of restroom building to template icon (Brian)
 - Load map image of restroom to template icon (Brian)
 - Send Emergency feature (Brian)
+- Use Helper class to get address depending on buiding name, link to Map activity (Brian)
 - Add to Favorites
 - Share Restroom
 - Link the View Reviews button to the Reviews Page (Vince)

+### Map Page
+- Everything (Brian)

 ### Reviews Page
 - Add recycler adapter to recycler view the page for the reviews (Vince)